versioneye/ops_contrib/import_site_cert.md

 ### Step 1 - Get the certificate into your browser store

 Browse to your application server using SSL.
 In pretty much all Browsers it is possible to export the site certificate.
-Here is described how it works in Firefox.
+Here is described how to download the VersionEye certificate in Firefox.

 ![Browse to the site](images/01_export_certificate.png)